image-blog-qac-legacy-code

 Learning more about the codebase will help you improve it.

 Another good source is “Refactoring: Improving the Design of Existing Code” by Martin Fowler.
-This book offers many tips for effectively refactoring code.
+This book offers many tips for effectively refactoring legacy code.

 Back to top

-Tools for Working Effectively With Legacy Code
+Tools for Working With Legacy Code Effectively

 You’ll always need to work with inherited code — or work around it.
 After all, the code is there for a reason.
 It works.
 And its results may be good enough that you can let known issues go.